$180 per 2-day camp, $270 per 3-day camp.

 The word "docent" is derived from the Latin word meaning "to teach".
-Becoming a Docent is a great way to share your knowledge and passion for wildlife and conservation.
+Becoming a Docent is a great way to share your knowledge of and passion for wildlife and conservation.
 Oakland Zoo's Docent Council was founded in December 1973 by the Education Committee of the East Bay Botanical and Zoological Society.
-The first Docent class graduated in 1974, and today we have 80 Docents who collectively donated 10,000 hours of service last year!
+The first Docent class graduated in 1974, and today we have 120 Docents who collectively donated over 12,000 hours of public service last year!

-Docents play an essential role at Oakland Zoo through their interactions with guests.
-These interactions are one of the primary ways the zoo achieves its mission: to inspire respect for, and stewardship of the natural world while providing a quality visitor experience.
+Docents play an essential role at the Oakland Zoo through their interactions with guests.
+These interactions are one of the primary ways the Zoo achieves its mission: to inspire respect for and stewardship of the natural world while providing a quality visitor experience.
 Docents inspire curiosity and discovery.

-All volunteers must attend an orientation meeting.
-Orientation meetings have been scheduled for May, June, July, and August 2019.
-It is mandatory that applicants attend one of these orientations.
+All volunteers must attend an Orientation meeting.
+Orientation meetings have been scheduled for July and August, 2020.
+It is mandatory that applicants attend one of these Orientations.
 We will give an overview of the program, provide a Zoo tour, and briefly interview all candidates.
-Applicants will be contacted within one week of attending orientation regarding the status of their application and acceptance into the training program.
+Applicants will be contacted within one week of attending the Orientation regarding the status of their application and acceptance into the Docent training program.

-Applications are welcome on an ongoing basis for the training that begins in August each year.
-Please note our next training program will be held in August 2019.
-Interested candidates should download, complete, and submit the Docent Application by June 30, 2019.
-Please send your completed application to us via email to our Docent Program, via fax at 510-729-7324, or you may mail a hardcopy to:
+Applications are welcome on an ongoing basis for the training that begins in August of each year.
+Please note our next training program will be held in August 2020.
+Interested candidates should download, complete, and submit the Docent Application by June 30, 2020.
+Please send your completed application to us via email to email@example.com or by mail to:

 Oakland Zoo Volunteer Program